slateci/slate-client-server/resources/docs/client_manual.md

 ### user delete

-Deletes a user.
-This command will require user confirmation.
+Delete a user.
+This command will require confirmation.

 Example: